sweko/wts-typetanic/readme.md

 Just run `npm install` and you're good to go!

+## Examples

+The `working` directory contains a series of examples that demonstrate the concepts discussed in the presentation.
+Each example is self-contained and can be examined independently.
+Note that since the examples are designed to be illustrative, they may not be production-ready or runnable.

+The `live` directory contains the code that was live-coded during the presentation.
+This code is a bit stream-of-consciousness and may not be as polished as the examples in the `working` directory.

+### Basics Example

+The basics example demonstrates some fundamental TypeScript concepts, such as type inference, type annotations, and type assertions.

+### Omit Example

+The omit example demonstrates how to create a utility type that omits specific properties from an object type.
+It displays type system features like generics, mapped types, conditional types, and the `keyof` operator.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.